Day 1: LuangPrabang to Sayaboury

 Distance: 115 km

 Day 2: Sayaboury to Hongsa

-After breakfast we start riding to Hongsa district, it is a of Sayaboury province, it is a non-touristic area, and strange for local people to see tourists are riding on bicycles for long distance but they are very friendly and we can stop for photo at the villages and talk to them.
-We stop for lunch by the road and keep riding the rest to our destination in a small town of Hongsa where we stay overnight.
+After breakfast we start riding to Hongsa district, it is an of Sayaboury province, it is a non-touristic area, and strange for local people to see tourists are riding on bicycles for long distances but they are very friendly and we can stop for a photo at the villages and talk to them.
+We stop for lunch by the road and keep riding the rest to our destination in the small town of Hongsa where we stay overnight.

 Distance: 87 km

 Day 3: Hongsa to Xianghon

 we cycle from our hotel and head west to the Thai border on a very good quality asphalt road.
 After a couple of hours of cycling in Laos, and some thirty kilometers of unmercifully steep gradients ahead of us we have a prudent start to the day with an early transfer in our support vehicle.
 With most of the day’s climbs.